bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 many more CPUs (especially on a cluster) and reducing the time to wait for the results.

-A single additional step in our workflow is all that's needed as well as a new configuration parameter for the chunk size.
+A single additional step in our workflow, the `splitFastq` operation` between the `extract_soft_clipped_reads` process and `combine(flanking_sequences)`, is all that's needed.
+We also introduce a new configuration parameter for the chunk size.

 ```
 // junction_detection.nf